matureExplicit/Growstrap/README.md

 # Growstrap

-# Currently unavailable until 18th july!
+# Currently unavailable until 18th of July!

 ## What is Growstrap?
 Growstrap is an (for now, a non-open source) bootstrapper for Growtopia, aiming to enhance the experience of playing Growtopia, including several features to automate tasks and provide additional functionalities.